MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-visual-studio.md

 1. The first time you deploy an app to your HoloLens from your PC, you'll be prompted for a PIN.
 Follow the **Pairing your device** instructions below.

   > [!NOTE]
-  > If the errors listed below occur when you start debugging an installed UWP application on the HoloLens 2, try renaming your package name or uninstalling your UWP application.
+  > If the errors listed below occur when you start debugging an installed UWP application on the HoloLens 2, try renaming your package or uninstalling your UWP application.
   >
   > "Unable to start debugging"
   > "Operation not supported.
 Unknown error: 0x80070057"